u-blox/mongoose-os-sockets/README.md

 Firmware saved to C:\mos\mongoose-os-sockets\build\fw.zip
 ```

 If you are building locally you will get more verbose output but with the same last line.
-Note that if you then switch to buildling in the cloud you should delete all of the build products first (i.e. the contents of the `build` and `deps` sub-directories) as otherwise `mos` will attempt to upload the lot to the cloud and probably complain that it's too much.
+Note that if you then switch to building in the cloud you should delete all of the build products first (i.e. the contents of the `build` and `deps` sub-directories) as otherwise `mos` will attempt to upload the lot to the cloud and probably complain that it's too much.

 To download this code, note the serial port presented by the board you have connected to your PC and run: